Your Guide to Moving to Houston

 - More than 145 different languages are spoken in Houston.

 - Downtown Houston is home to an underground tunnel system spanning more than six miles.

 - Houston has no formalized zoning laws that govern land use, adding to both the chaos and charm of the city’s architecture.

 - New residents to Houston are often referred to as “Newstonians.”

 If you’re interested in moving to the area, check out our city page on Houston!

 The bottom line

-Houston is large and varied, and as such, it is not a monolith.
-This guide is meant as a jumping-off point, but it only scratches the surface.
-For more research, be sure to check out local sources such as Houstonia Magazine, The Houston Chronicle, and Houston Public Media.
+This guide is meant as a jumping-off point, but it only scratches the surface in uncovering the scope of what Houston has to offer.
+For more in-depth information about the city, be sure to check out local sources such as Houstonia Magazine, The Houston Chronicle, and Houston Public Media.
 For real estate resources, HAR is a great place to start, as well as the archives of Swamplot.
 Houston is a very large city, but it’s the kind of place that rewards exploration.
 If you decide on living in Houston, well howdy!